ryukexwork211/forum-cms/wp-content/plugins/bbp-voting/readme.txt

 5. Override voting and sorting on topics and replies on individual forums.

 == Changelog ==

+= 2.1.9.7 =
+* Added option to disallow authors from voting on their own topics/replies.

 = 2.1.9.6 =
 * Fixed removing down label when downvotes disabled.